Nyylpk/uma-android-automation/HOW_IT_WORKS.md

 $$\text{Score} = \sum_{\text{race}} v_\text{race} - \sum_{\text{race}} c_\text{race} + \sum_{\text{epithet}} r_\text{epithet} - \text{penalties}$$

-where `v_race` is the per-race stat + skill-point reward (uplifted by `raceBonusPct`), `c_race` is the per-race cost expressed as a percentage of a G2 baseline (`raceCostPct`), `r_epithet` is the epithet's reward magnitude scaled by `epithetValue`, and penalties cover the 3rd-consecutive-race penalty (waived on Late-Dec turns 23 / 47 / 71 to match the reference solver) and a summer-racing penalty (turns 37–40 and 61–64).
+where `v_race` is the per-race stat + skill-point reward (uplifted by `raceBonusPct`), `c_race` is the per-race cost expressed as a percentage of a G2 baseline (`raceCostPct`), `r_epithet` is the epithet's reward magnitude scaled by `epithetValue`, and penalties cover the 3rd-consecutive-race penalty (waived on Late-Dec turns 24 / 48 / 72 to match the reference solver) and a summer-racing penalty (turns 37–40 and 61–64).

 > [!NOTE]
 > With the default weights — a 50% race-bonus uplift on top of the base reward table and a per-race cost equal to the weighted G2 baseline — G2 / G3 races score zero and only get picked when an epithet, fan tiebreaker, or Late-Dec window pushes them positive.
 The default schedule is therefore train-heavy and races only when a goal pulls it to.

+> [!NOTE]
+> **Hard scheduling caps.** Two optional limits are enforced as hard constraints in both backends (the MILP adds linear constraints; the heuristic prunes the beam). **Maximum Extra Races** (`smartRaceSolverMaxRaces`, default 0 = no limit) caps how many optional races the whole schedule may contain — mandatory career races always run and do not count toward it. **Maximum Consecutive Races** (`smartRaceSolverMaxConsecutiveRaces`, default 3) forbids more than N races in a row across the 72-turn schedule, with the Late-Dec turn windows (24 / 48 / 72) exempt so a year-end chain is not penalized twice.

 ### 12.4 Epithets — the goal language